 - Multiple blades for the best cut no matter how you shave

 - The convenience of being able to use it wet or dry

 - The Clean and Charge Station to keep it working like new.

 The Least Expensive Of The Best Electric Shavers

 While the two models above are certainly the best electric shavers on the market today, they’re also a bit pricey for some buyers, even when purchased from a site that offers a good discount.
 That’s why I’m including a lower priced model.
 It’s the Philips Norelco YS524/41 Click and Style Shave Toolkit — available at Amazon for about a third the price of the other models.

 If you don’t have much tendency toward ingrown hairs and your facial hair isn’t very tough to cut, this model might work for you.
-It just isn’t as powerful, sharp or dependable at the other two models reviewed above.
-But it does offer the advantage of having separate heads for stubble trimming or a short beard and body grooming, something that the others don’t.
+It just isn’t as powerful, sharp or dependable as the other two models reviewed above.
+But it offers the advantage of having separate heads for stubble trimming or a short beard and body grooming, something that the others don’t.